PlanetScope Overview

 Click for full-size image

-Sensor and radiometric calibration
+Sensor and Radiometric Calibration

 Darkfield/Offset Correction: Corrects for sensor bias and dark noise.
 Master offset tables are created by averaging on-orbit darkfield collects across 5-10 degree temperature bins and applied to scenes during processing based on the CCD temperature at acquisition time.